Online marketplaces like eBay have allowed people to start businesses without enormous capital investments.

 Well, you’ve come to the right place.

-I created this guide to give you all the information you need to start an eBay store and build a successful ecommerce business.
+I created this guide to teach you how to make money on eBay, start an eBay store and build a successful ecommerce business.

 Let’s get started.